-So, not just theory, not just “this is the system I studied in laboratory, here is what it does!”, but we start from zero, we start from a minimum, from an embryo, and we see how to develop a system that must do certain things, how to improve it, which can be the threats behind it, be careful for this, this and that type, etc., etc. So I really found this type of approach much more effective.
-I repeat, the other course that I attended was not this direct.
+So, not just theory, not just “this is the system I studied in a laboratory, here is what it does!”, but we start from zero, we start from a minimum, from an embryo, and we see how to develop a system that must do certain things, how to improve it, which can be the threats behind it, be careful for this, this and that type, etc., etc. So I really found this type of approach much more effective.
+I repeat the other course that I attended was not this direct.
 It started off with a system that was already complete, you just took it as it was… but Andrea shows you how to get there.
 There, I think, is the real difference.

 Who would you recommend this course to?

 I would recommend it to anyone who wants to start off with the mathematical-statistical analysis of financial instruments and who wants to put some capital at risk to make it more profitable.
 I understand I admit that I have high schooling: I have a degree in engineering, so for me, some things were much simpler (I’m always a bit, let’s say, armed with computers), so certainly some of the obstacles were easier for me to overcome.